 • Apply appropriate cutting and shaping techniques that include cuts within the perimeter of the material (such as slots or cut outs).

 • Select appropriate joining techniques.

 • Cut materials with precision and refine the finish with appropriate tools (such as sanding wood after cutting or a more precise scissor cut after roughly cutting out a shape).

 • Show an understanding of the qualities of materials to choose appropriate tools to cut and shape (such as the nature of fabric may require sharper scissors than would be used to cut paper).

 National Curriculum Learning Objective: To master practical skills – textiles

 • Colour and decorate textiles using a number of techniques (such as dyeing, adding sequins or printing).

 • Select the most appropriate techniques to decorate textiles.

-• Create objects (such as a cushion) that employ a seam allowance.
+• Create objects that employ a seam allowance.

 • Join textiles with a combination of stitching techniques (such as back stitch for seams and running stitch to attach decoration).